Skip to main content

 Downloading an Offline Archive

-1. Once the archive is ready, you will receive an automated email from Asite containing a URL to download the archive.
+1. Open the automated email sent by Asite.
+It will contain a secure URL to download the archive.

-2. Click the link to start downloading the archive in your browser.
+2. Click the link to begin downloading the archive in your browser.

 3. Once the download is complete, a ZIP file is saved to your system.

-• The archive cannot be extracted using the default Windows ZIP extraction tool.
+NOTE: The archive cannot be extracted using the default Windows ZIP extractor.

 • A password will be shared with you in a separate email from Asite.